Biker on trail looking out at sunset.

 Special Planning Designations

-Most of the BLM’s land use plans will contain one or more special designations that say the land will be managed with a particular focus to provide for public recreation or to conserve some significant resource.
-These special designations include:
+BLM land use plans that contain one or more special designations call for these areas to be managed with a particular focus of providing for public recreation or conserving particularly significant resources.
+These special designations may include: